Code a space adventure game in this Python programming book published by No Starch Press.

 As you move up the packages, you also get more of Josh's time and personal effects:

-Freese said on his own website: "I'm not expecting to sell any of those ridiculously priced packages but I sure did get a lot of good press and attention to the fact that I'm putting out a record because of it!
+Freese said on his own website (website no longer online): "I'm not expecting to sell any of those ridiculously priced packages but I sure did get a lot of good press and attention to the fact that I'm putting out a record because of it!
 Mission accomplished.
 We'll see what happens.
 AND if someone does pay to take my station wagon or have me join their band or go to PF Changs with 'em...... well then, we'll do it!"

 Although the packages are tongue-in-cheek, they could show the way for famous bands to make money.
 A lot of bands already take on corporate gigs, and packages like this could enable them to charge for the kind of access that dedicated fans want.
 That might help to make up the shortfall as record sales fall.